 The Cordyceps mushroom gained fame when Chinese Olympic athletes in 1992 credited their successes to taking the mushroom.
-In traditional Chinese medicine, Cordyceps fungus is touted as an effective herb for improving circulation, the respiratory system, immune system, sexual function, and a host of other body functions.
-Because of it's ability to improve energy, stamina, appetite, endurance, and sleeping patterns, it has also been classified as a general health tonic.
-Cordyceps may reduce allergies, depression, colds and the flu by enhancing adrenal and lung function.
-It is recommended for people who feel short of breath, achy, or depressed from overwork, pollution, and bad dietary habits.
-Cordyceps mushroom is also effective in lowering the lipoproteinemia level and in combating arterio-sclerosis and coronary heart disease, as well as certain other diseases related to blood vessels of the brain.
+In traditional Chinese medicine, Cordyceps fungus is touted as an effective herb for supporting circulation, respiration, immune health and sexual function, as well as a host of other bodily functions.
+Because of it's ability to possible sustain energy, stamina, appetite, endurance, and sleeping patterns, it has also been classified as a general health tonic.
+Cordyceps may support adrenal and lung function which may lead to a reduction in allergies, depression, colds and the flu.
+It is traditionally used for people who feel short of breath, achy, or depressed from overwork, pollution, and bad dietary habits.
 In traditional Chinese medicine, Cordyceps is used for the kidney and lungs meridians.
-Cordyceps also increases levels of natural-antioxidants and is believed to promote longevity.
-This fungus also has the ability to increase the ATP (Adenosine Tri-Phosphate) production in human cell's mitochondria which is known to increase energy levels in those who use it.
+Cordyceps also increases levels of natural-antioxidants and is spoken about in old chinese texts to possibly promote longevity.
+This fungus also may have the ability to increase the ATP (Adenosine Tri-Phosphate) production in human cell's mitochondria which is known to increase energy levels in those who use it.
 It is especially good for people who are involved in athletics or enjoy vigorous sports and activities.
 Athletes who used Cordyceps in their training programs surprised everyone including sports authorities when they broke the 10,000 meter World track record in 1993 and shattered dozens of world records in just one year.

-Cordyceps has displayed a capacity to lower a person's bad LDL cholesterol as they raise the good stuff, the HDL cholesterol level.
-It can stop the bad LDL cholesterol from oxidation as it thins out the blood to thwart plaque formation or clotting, both of which can clog blood vessels.
-This action will aid in the prevention of strokes or heart attacks.
-There have been clinical trials and investigations that show people who suffer from heart disease are able to amazingly rebound and begin progressive healing while taking cordyceps along with their physician prescribed pharmaceuticals.
+Cordyceps have displayed an ability to support cardiovascular health via a capacity to lower a person's bad LDL cholesterol as they raise the good stuff, the HDL cholesterol level.
+This action may aid in the prevention of strokes or heart attacks.
+There have been clinical trials and investigations that show people who suffer from heart disease may be able to amazingly rebound and begin progressive healing while taking cordyceps along with their physician prescribed pharmaceuticals.

-Your kidneys have been referred to as "the root of life" and so cordyceps has been utilized primarily as a treatment for kidney malfunction.
-Recent medical research has verified that cordyceps are definitely safeguarding the kidneys while they also aid in improving their operational capability.
+Your kidneys have been referred to as "the root of life" in TCM and so cordyceps has been utilized primarily as a treatment for kidney malfunction.
+Recent medical research has verified that cordyceps are supportive to the kidneys while they also may possibly aid in improving their operational capability.
 Kidney transplant patients have taken cordyceps and found them very effective at aiding in healing processes.
 There is one caveat here that when using cordyceps for kidney conditions you should only do so under the guidance of a medical professional.

-Cordyceps have traditionally been a way of making the body stronger and building up its defenses from infectious contagions and studies of late have proven that they are powerful immune system enhancers.
-Cordyceps will trigger the development of immunity cells like macrophages, lymphocytes, T helper cells and interleukin within your system.
-They will act as an extraordinary immunity regulator since they will stimulate the underachieving immunity cells and calm the overactive types.
+Cordyceps have traditionally been a way of making the body stronger and building up its constitution and supporting the immune system.
+Cordyceps mayl trigger the development of immunity cells like macrophages, lymphocytes, T helper cells and interleukin within your system.
+They may possibly act as an extraordinary immunity regulator since they will stimulate the underachieving immunity cells and calm the overactive types.

 In China researchers have been investigating the ability of cordyceps to restrain cancer cells.
 But this research has not been verified by the US FDA.

-Some possible benefits of our Cordyceps Mushroom Extract Powder may include:
+Some possible traditional uses of Pure Cordyceps Mushroom Extract Powder may include:

 ● May increase cellular oxygen absorption by up to 40%